thehui87/Learning-Godot/tutorial_3d.md

 #### View Menu

-The view options are controlled by the [[view]] menu.
-Pay attention to this little menu because it is often overlooked!
+The view options are controlled by the `[view]` menu.
+Pay attention to this little menu inside the window because it is often overlooked!

 <p align="center"><img src="images/tuto_3d6.png"></p>